yuch85/yuch85.github.io/docs/index.md

 After clicking the link:

-1. Allow access to Google Drive to load this prompt.
+**1. Allow access to Google Drive to load this prompt.**
-2. Agree to the Google AI Studio terms and conditions.
+**2. Agree to the Google AI Studio terms and conditions.**
-3. Click "Continue to the app" on the "This app is from another developer" screen.
+**3. Click "Continue to the app" on the "This app is from another developer" screen.**
-4. Open Preview screen and run the app.
+**4. Open Preview screen and run the app.**

-> That’s it — the entire app runs client-side, using your own Gemini API allowance.
+> That’s it — runs fully client-side using your own Gemini API allowance.
+No installs or backend required.
-No installs, no backend, no API key setup.
 > ⚠️ Google AI Studio’s free tier may change or disappear in the future, so make hay while the sun shines.
 > For best performance, use contracts under ~10 pages as sequential LLM calls are used.